Develop its senses

 From 6 to 12 months

 Place your baby in the high chair and offer him a washed red apple.
-Let him explore while he takes it, puts it in his mouth, sucks it … Repeat the operation with a green apple and then a yellow one.
-Then present it in pieces and name each color while savoring it.
+Let him explore while he picks it up, puts it in his mouth, sucks it...
+Repeat the operation with a green apple and then with a yellow one.
+Then present it to him in pieces and name each color while he tastes it.
 You will discover the different flavors that the same fruit can have, depending on its color.

-Try also … with pieces of banana, carrot, apricot.
-Let him explore every fruit and vegetable!
+Also try...with pieces of banana, carrot, apricot.
+Let him explore each fruit and vegetable!

 From 2 to 4 years

 Put a sample of several dishes that your child likes (flan, cheese, lemon juice, ham, chocolate, etc.).
-Sell your eyes and offer a spoonful of one of the dishes.
-You will have to say if it is sweet, salty, bitter, acid, spicy … It will help you learn to associate a name and an adjective to each sensation.
+Blindfold him and offer him a spoonful of one of the dishes.
+You will have to say if it is sweet, salty, bitter, sour, spicy...
+It will help you learn to associate a name and an adjective with each sensation.

 From 4 to 6 years

 Place several glasses on a table.
-Fill them with different liquids (orange juice, strawberry milkshake, milk, chocolate, water, lemon soda …) and add to each one a few drops of different food coloring, so that the liquid has a different color to the original.
-The child will have to taste each drink, describe what it tastes and finally find out what liquid it is.
-This will prove that the view can deceive you and therefore trust you more in your nose and your taste.
-It will also be useful to develop your vocabulary and learn to define the sensations.
+Fill them with different liquids (orange juice, strawberry smoothie, milk, chocolate, water, lemon soda...) and add a few drops of different food coloring to each one, so that the liquid has a different color than the original.
+The child will have to try each drink, describe what it tastes like and finally figure out what liquid it is.
+With this you will see that your sight can deceive you and therefore you will trust your sense of smell and taste more.
+It will also be useful to develop your vocabulary and learn to define sensations.

 TOUCH